 What is brainstorming, how is the procedure, which rules apply and what are advantages and disadvantages?

-The joint development of ideas in a team
+Brainstorming – the joint development of ideas in a team

 In developing brainstorming in 1939, Osborn was guided by the Indian Prai-Barshana technique, which has been around for around 400 years.
 Later, Charles Hutchison Clark developed brainstorming as a method for finding ideas in a team.
-Today brainstorming is considered a classic of creativity techniques, used in product, software and service development, in all conceivable organisational areas and organisations, or when solving problems.
+Today, brainstorming is considered a classic of creativity techniques, used in product, software and service development, in all conceivable organisational areas and organisations, or when solving problems.

 Brainstorming follows a clear process of

 In the course of brainstorming preparation, the team is put together on the basis of the problem, e.g. employees of a specialist area, experts of a subject area or external colleagues.

-- The moderator presents the problem.
+The moderator presents the problem.
 The problem should be visibly presented on a blackboard, a flipchart or a whiteboard at all times, so that the participants can more easily keep the required focus during the brainstorming session.

 Now the participants can spontaneously give their ideas for solving the problem or finding a solution.
 Ideally, the participants inspire each other so that other ideas can be derived from individual ideas.
 All ideas have to be documented immediately.
 It is important to make sure that the information is not “translated” or “shortened” by the minute-taker / moderator.
 They should be documented as originally formulated by the participants and not “alienated”.

-- At the end it is necessary to describe the further procedure: who does what until when, how do possible next steps look like, when do the participants possibly meet for a second round etc.?
+At the end it is necessary to describe the further procedure: who does what until when, how do possible next steps look like, when do the participants possibly meet for a second round etc.?

-- In the course of the follow-up, the results are prepared and made available to the participants.
+In the course of the follow-up, the results are prepared and made available to the participants.
 It is also recommended to communicate new information, findings and developments on a regular basis.

 For brainstorming to work, there are some simple sonic rules to follow: